vxern/text_expressions/README.md

 The parser supports several comparison operations, which can be used to match a parameter to a case.

-- Equals *
+String-exclusive operations:

 - StartsWith
 - EndsWith
 - Contains

+Indifferent operations:

+- Equals *
+- In
+- NotIn

+Number-exclusive operations:

 - Greater
 - GreaterOrEqual
 - Lesser
 - LesserOrEqual

+Other:

+- Default

-\* If no operation has been defined, the operation will default to 'Equal'
+\* If no operation has been defined, the operation will default to 'Equals'